 It’s one thing to make a huge long list of new years resolutions, but it’s definitely another thing to follow through with them.
 If you only commit to making one positive change this year, focus on drinking plenty of water: the most important nutrient in your body.

 When folks think of “healthy food” salads often come to mind.
-Not only does a salad provide you the opportunity to get a lot of vegetables in at once, but the array of colors can be just as pleasing to the eye as the flavors are pleasing to the palate.
-I urge you to come out of your salad rut and experiment with some of these fresh ideas!
+Not only does a salad provide you the opportunity to get a lot of vegetables in at once, but the array of colors can be just as pleasing to the eye as the flavors are pleasing to the taste buds.
+And no, salads don’t have to be boring or unsatisfying!
+Come out of your salad rut and experiment with some of these fresh, REAL FOOD ideas!